thschleicher/weblogic-buildpack/docs/container-wls.md

 ## Running WLS with limited footprint

-The generated WebLogic server can be configured to run with a limited runtime footprint by avoiding certain subsystems like  EJB, JMS, JCA etc.  This option is controlled by the **startInWlxMode** flag within the weblogic-buildpack [config](docs/container-wls.md)
+The generated WebLogic server can be configured to run with a limited runtime footprint by avoiding certain subsystems like  EJB, JMS, JCA etc.  This option is controlled by the **start_in_wlx_mode** flag within the weblogic-buildpack [config](docs/container-wls.md)

       ```
       version: 12.1.+
       repository_root: "http://12.1.1.1:7777/fileserver/wls"
-      preferAppConfig: false
+      prefer_app_config: false
-      startInWlxMode: false
+      start_in_wlx_mode: false
       ```

-Setting the **startInWlxMode** to true would disable the EJB, JMS and JCA layers and reducing the overall memory footprint required by WLS Server.
+Setting the **start_in_wlx_mode** to true would disable the EJB, JMS and JCA layers and reducing the overall memory footprint required by WLS Server.
 This is ideal for running pure web applications that don't use EJBs or messaging.
 If there are any EJBs or jms modules/destinations configured, the activation of the resources will result in errors at server startup.

-Setting the **startInWlxMode** to false would allow the full blown server mode.
+Setting the **start_in_wlx_mode** to false would allow the full blown server mode.

 Please refer to the WebLogic server documentation on the [limited footprint][] option for more details.

 ## Overriding App Bundled Configuration

-The **`preferAppConfig`** parameter specified inside the [weblogic.yml](config\weblogic.yml) config file of the buildpack controls whether the buildpack or application bundled config should be used for Domain creation.
+The **`prefer_app_config`** parameter specified inside the [weblogic.yml](config\weblogic.yml) config file of the buildpack controls whether the buildpack or application bundled config should be used for Domain creation.

 The weblogic-buildpack can override the app bundled configuration for subsystems like jdbc, jms etc.
 The script for generating the domain would be pulled from the buildpack configuration (under resources/wls/script).

 But the name of the domain, server and user credentials would be pulled from Application bundled config files so each application can be named differently.
-The jvm configuration would also be pulled from the app bundled config (for app specific memory requirements).

       ```
       version: 12.1.+
       repository_root: "http://12.1.1.1:7777/fileserver/wls"
-      preferAppConfig: false
+      prefer_app_config: false

       ```

-Setting the  **`preferAppConfig`** to **`true`** would imply the app bundled configs (under .wls of the App Root) would always be used for final domain creation.
+Setting the  **`prefer_app_config`** to **`true`** would imply the app bundled configs (under .wls of the App Root) would always be used for final domain creation.
 Setting the parameter to **`false`** would imply the buildpack's configurations (under resources\wls\) have higher precedence over the app bundled configs and be used to configure the domain.
-The Application supplied domain config and jvm config file would be used for names of the domain, server, user credentials and jvm memory and command line settings.
+The Application supplied domain config file would be used for names of the domain, server, user credentials.

-For users starting to experiment with the buildpack and still tweaking and reconfiguring the generated domain, **`preferAppConfig` should be enabled so they can experiment more easily**.
+For users starting to experiment with the buildpack and still tweaking and reconfiguring the generated domain, **`prefer_app_config` should be enabled so they can experiment more easily**.
 This would allow the app developer to quickly change/rebuild the domain to achieve the desired state rather than pushing changes to buildpack and redeploy the application also each time.

-**On reaching the desired domain configuration state (Golden state), save the configurations and scripts into the buildpack and disable the `preferAppConfig` parameter when no further changes are allowed or necessary to the domain.
+**On reaching the desired domain configuration state (Golden state), save the configurations and scripts into the buildpack and disable the `prefer_app_config` parameter when no further changes are allowed or necessary to the domain.
 One can also modify the domain creation script to lock down or block access to the WebLogic Admin Console or override the domain passwords, once the desired domain configuration has been achieved.**

 *Note: